MuhammadTalha57/excalidraw-clone/README.md

 ## 🤝 Contributing

-This is currently a solo learning project, but issues, suggestions, and pull requests are welcome — especially around the items in the **Planned / Future** list above.
+This is currently a solo learning project, but issues, suggestions, and pull requests are welcome.

 ---